The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Physical System Relative to a Quantum Reference Frame

-In a range of laboratory scale, the walls and clock of the laboratory can be used to orient, align and order the beams of these scalar particles at high precision, in this sense, these identical quantum scalar free fields can be interpreted as physical rulers and clock at quantum level.
-The identical scalar fields oriented as $X_{1,2,3}=X,Y,Z$ can be aligned with a reference to the $x,y,z$-directions of the walls of the laboratory respectively.
-One could visualize them as local quantum vibrations or oscillations placed on the lattice of $x,y,z$, these identical particles can be seen as rulers since distances are able be measured by counting the phase changes of the local vibrations if events trigger the counting.
+In a range of ordinary laboratory scale, the walls and clock of the laboratory can be used to orient, align and order the beams of these scalar particles at high precision, in this sense, these identical quantum scalar free fields can be interpreted as physical rulers and clock at the quantum level.
+For example, the identical scalar fields oriented as $X_{1,2,3}=X,Y,Z$ can be aligned with a reference to the $x,y,z$-directions of the walls of the laboratory, respectively.
+One could visualize them as local quantum vibrations or oscillations placed on the lattice of $x,y,z$, these identical particles can be seen as rulers since distances are able be measured by counting their phase changes of the local vibrations if events trigger the counting.
 In this sense they play the roles of state-triggers labeling where the event happens.
 For the same consideration, a scalar field denoted as $X_{0}=T$ on the lattice can be used to play the role of a small pendulum clock labeling the causal order of the events, i.e. when the event happens.
-As a result, an event denoted by state $\left|P\right\rangle _{i}$ is correlated to a particular vibrations configuration or a state of the identical particles system it triggers
+As a result, an event denoted by state $\left|P\right\rangle _{i}$ is entangled with a particular configuration of the identical particles system it triggers

 according to the entanglement Eq.(\ref{eq:entangled-state}).
 So we could say that a state of the identical particles as a standard reference system labels where and when a quantum event happens, playing the role of a spacetime reference frame.